 Many of the city station area plan recommendations align with the panelists' views of the area.
-This station area is ripe for becoming a new vibrant neighborhood with a mix of incomes around a multimodal community.
+This station area is ripe for enhancing the neighborhood with a mixed of incomes around a multimodal community.
 Connecting residents to jobs and opportunity, public control of most of the land and support for increased density are all key factors to its future success.
 The large amount of available land should support future higher densities and bring in new amenities for existing residents as an asset.
-Though the panel heard concern about the potential obstruction of viewsheds for existing residents to the north, they encourage the City of Minneapolis and project partners to manage the viewshed through street corridors and to prioritize dense development on the developable land.
+The panel encourages the City of

+Minneapolis and project partners to manage the viewshed by creating street corridors and to prioritize dense development on the developable land.

 There is opportunity to reconnect this neighborhood and create a sense of place in the area that has been historically cut up by highways.
-Encouraging development around this station to refocus on the people who currently live and work in the area, creating a better-defined pedestrian oriented place, rather than developing around and for automobile users will be critically important.
+Encouraging development around this station to refocus on the people who currently live and work in the area, creating a better-defined pedestrian-oriented place rather than developing around and for automobile users will be critically important.
 This includes improving walkability, attracting a fresh food grocer and other neighborhood level retail, and attracting housing of diverse sizes and for a variety of incomes.
-In addition, the city should continue to focus on climate-adaptable design to address the poor soils and drainage issues as well as the relocation of the sewer line.
+In addition, the city should continue to focus on climate-adaptable design to address the poor soils and drainage issues and facilitate the relocation of the sewer line from its current location to the north side of the site.